-Chatham House helps people, societies and governments understand and adapt to seismic change.
+Chatham House helps people, societies and governments to understand and adapt to change.

 Chatham House has been a source of independent analysis, trusted dialogue and influential ideas for one hundred years.
-Today, at the beginning of our second century, we continue to offer solutions to global challenges and actively seek to empower the next generation to change their world.
+Now, in our second century, we continue to offer solutions to global challenges.
+We work to empower the next generation to change their world.

-Our three second century goals are intended to enable and build peaceful, sustainable and inclusive societies.
-We are privileged to hold a long-standing position of trust on the world stage and we seek to use this to champion positive change for people everywhere.
+Our three second century goals aim to enable and build peaceful, sustainable and inclusive societies.
+We are privileged to be a long-standing and trusted player on the world stage.
+We seek to use this to champion positive change for people everywhere.
 We do this through:

 Chatham House events offer unique access to thought leadership, best practice and insight from world leaders, policy influencers and academics.

-We deliver webinars, conferences and simulations that help connect diverse, engaged audiences and build momentum for positive change.
+Our webinars, conferences, and simulations help connect diverse and engaged audiences.
+Our events build momentum for positive change.

-We are home to the Chatham House Rule, used around the world to enable participants at events to speak more freely on sensitive topics.
+The Chatham House Rule is used around the world.
+It enables participants at events to speak more freely on sensitive topics.

-Our independent, peer reviewed reports, research papers and briefings offer new ideas and policy recommendations on challenges facing the world.
+Our independent, peer reviewed reports, research papers and briefings offer new ideas and policy recommendations on challenges the world is facing.

-Chatham House provides authoritative commentary on world events through our network of policy experts.
-We inform public discourse by briefing governments, media and the general public using clear analysis and accessible, multimedia content.
+Chatham House’s network of experts provide authoritative commentary on world events.
+We inform public discourse by briefing governments, media and the general public.
+We share clear analysis and accessible, multimedia content.

-Through The Queen Elizabeth II Academy for Leadership in International Affairs, we offer emerging leaders the opportunity to benefit from leadership training and research mentoring.
+Through The Queen Elizabeth II Academy for Leadership in International Affairs, emerging leaders have an opportunity to gain leadership training and research mentoring.

-These fellows bring diverse perspectives to the work of the institute and form a growing alumni network of future policy practitioners.
+These fellows bring diverse perspectives to our work and form a growing network of alumni of future policy practitioners.